 William IX is best known as the first troubadour – a vernacular lyric poet from the Occitan region – whose work survived.
 He is also remembered as one of the leaders of the Crusade of 1101.

-He is my 23 x great-grandfather.
+He is one of my maternal 23 x great-grandfathers.

 He was born in Aquitaine, France, on 22 October 1071, son of William VIII of Aquitaine and Hildegarde of Burgundy1 2.